-More Than 1,000 of the Books Will Be Available for Check-Out Starting March 16
+More Than 1,000 Books Available for Check-Out

 “Read-along books bring the words on the page to life for children,” says Tina Mraz, early literacy outreach manager for Fairfax County Public Library.
 “They give children the opportunity to observe the narrative structure of stories, understand language and learn new and rich vocabulary.
 It also gives them the opportunity to hear their favorite books multiple times, fostering a love of reading.”